 On the Create New Profile screen, give your profile (workspace) any name you’d like.
 A workspace is a collection of Target properties, so for a large enterprise, a workspace might align to business unit names.
-Since this is your Adobe Exchange Account sandbox, you can name it whatever you’d like.
+Since this is your Adobe Technology Partner Program Account sandbox, you can name it whatever you’d like.

 Click Done in the bottom right.

 Click into the workspace you just created.

 Add yourself as a user by clicking Add User in the upper right.

 Change the choose the product role of the user drop-down to Approver.

 In the next field, start typing your name and it should bring up your user.
 Click Save when done.
 At this point, your workspace should look something like this: